Published in

 7. Technique and Medium.

-There are Corinthian columns in the painting, which decrease in size and recede into the background, and arches in the ceiling appear to be rising.
+There are Corinthian columns in the painting, which decrease in size and recede into the background, and the arches in the ceiling appear to be rising.

 ArtistFra Angelico